aoijs/website/src/content/docs/guides/application/commands.md

 It is not a way to create a code to respond to a slash and SHOULD NOT be put under a aoi.js interaction command of a non existing slash command for example.
 Similar to running any regular functions, `$createApplicationCommand` can be run on anything but I recommend using eval command or at least a prefix command with it.

-Here, we can have a usage example:
+Here's a example usage of this function:
 ```js
 $createApplicationCommand[global;name;description;true;true;slash]
 ```